 Utility of ASSET Test Scores

-It is a well-known fact that ASSET by ACT Inc. is not a competitive test; higher ASSET test scores do not guarantee you admission into any academic program.
+It is a well-known fact that ASSET by ACT Inc. is not a competitive test; higher scores do not guarantee you admission into any academic program.
 However, the test scores are still important as they help students as well as institutions make informed and factual decisions related to academic programs.
-Learn more about the utility of ASSET test scores here.
+Learn more about the utility of the scores here.

 The ASSET Test

-Before looking into the ASSET test scores, let us begin with understanding what this test is and why is it conducted.
+Before looking into the scores, let us begin with understanding of what this test is and why is it conducted.

-- The ASSET is a series of placement tests at basic and advanced levels.
+- It is a series of placement tests at basic and advanced levels.
 They cover the essential skills and topics of reading, writing, Arithmetic, and core Mathematics.
 Additional tests on Chemistry, Essay writing etc. could be included based on the institutions' requirements.

-- Institutions choose the ASSET tests to be administered for each student, based on their program requirements.
+- Institutions choose the tests to be administered for each student, based on their program requirements.

 - The purpose of this test is to analyze the strengths and shortcomings of students from an academic perspective and accordingly help determine/suggest the most appropriate programs for each of them.